vlomonaco/website/_posts/2017-05-09-want-to-be-a-good-data-scientist.markdown

 tags: [data scientist, deep learning, tools]
 ---

+During the last few years as a PhD student in AI and Deep Learning I met a lot of smart people and good data scientist both in the Academia and in the Industry.
+Still, I've always been surprise of how much of these folks still work with old tools and bad coding habits.
+Even though in the end is just about personal choices and tastes, I still believe that for high productivity and extra-safety measures some tools are better than others.

+Moreover, especially if your are a young practitioner, it's very easy to just follow your enthusiasm and start learning to solve interesting problems but with the <strong>wrong tools or attitude</strong>.
+In fact, as for playing a music instrument, you risk to get used to a poor designed set of tools and consequent bad behaviors which are much more difficult to change later on then starting directly with the right foot.

-In this post we will cover my preferred setup for `Data Science` and `Deep Learning`.
-Of course this would be not the ideal setup for every one out there, depending also on the specifics of each project, but I found it very general and useful for almost anything I do.
+In this post I would like to share with you my preferred setup for `Data Science` and `Deep Learning`, so that you can jump right on this beautiful field without incurring in unnecessary headaches due to a poor tools setup.
+Of course this would be not the ideal arrangement for everyone out there, depending also on the specifics of each project, but I found it very general and useful for almost anything I do.

 In a nutshell we'll need: